Brotherhood of Dada: Fictional team history

 Mister Morden was a former member of the Brotherhood of Evil who went into hiding after incurring their wrath.
-He underwent a series of experiments that turned him into Mr. Nobody, After his recent metamorphosis he then traveled far and wide, ultimately gathering together Sleepwalk, who had vast strength only when sleepwalking; Frenzy, a large, garishly-dressed dyslexic Jamaican man who could transform into a whirling cyclone; Fog, who could absorb humans into his being when in his gaseous form; and the Quiz, a Japanese woman who literally had "every superpower you haven't thought of yet" and who wore a hazmat suit at all times due to her pathological fear of dirt.
+He underwent a series of experiments that turned him into Mr. Nobody.
+After his recent metamorphosis he then traveled far and wide, ultimately gathering together Sleepwalk, who had vast strength only when sleepwalking; Frenzy, a large, garishly-dressed dyslexic Jamaican man who could transform into a whirling cyclone; Fog, who could absorb humans into his being when in his gaseous form; and the Quiz, a Japanese woman who literally had "every superpower you haven't thought of yet" and wore a hazmat suit at all times due to her pathological fear of dirt.

 The Brotherhood stole a magical painting and used it to transport Paris into another reality composed of realms based on philosophical concepts and schools of art.
 Their plan was foiled by the Doom Patrol, but they chose to remain in the strange alternate realm.

 Later, Mr. Nobody escaped from the painting with the help of four members of his new Brotherhood: Agent "!", who could blend into any crowd; Alias the Blur, the ghost of a mirror that can eat time; Number None, the abstract concept of everything that goes wrong in a person's day; and the Love Glove, whose power depends on what glove he wears.
 They stole the bicycle of Albert Hofmann, and used its lysergic resonance to power Mr Nobody's presidential campaign.
 However, the US Government sent another super-powered agent, Yankee Doodle Dandy, after them.
 Despite the best efforts of the Doom Patrol, the Brotherhood members were killed by Dandy and the Painting That Ate Paris almost entirely destroyed.
 The only member left was the Toy, who was late for the meeting.
 This was not the end of the Painting, as a girl was later seen picking a piece of it and using it as a slingshot to hurl a rock to break a government window, as the fragment started regrowing.
 It was later revealed the fragment had grown to mural size and is now installed in Dayton Manor in Prague.

 In Infinite Crisis, a member of H.I.V.E. mentioned seeing Punch and Jewelee at a "Save the Brotherhood of Dada" rally.